GSA/cio.gov-redo/_pages/mission.md

 * aligning IT solutions with Federal enterprise business processes
 * adopting and sharing best IT management practices
 * managing risk and ensuring privacy and security

+## Background

+The CIO Council (CIOC) was originally established by Executive Order 13011 (Federal Information Technology) and later codified by the E-Government Act of 2002.

+CIOC is one element of the interagency support structure working to achieve information resource management objectives  in various legislation including the:

+* E-Government Act of 2002,
+* Government Paperwork Elimination Act,
+* Paperwork Reduction Act,
+* Government Performance and Results Act, and
+* Information Technology Management Reform Act of 1996.